rnwolf/ccpm-chatgpt5/README.md

-# CCPM Tool ala ChatGPT-5
+# CCPM Tool

+Experiment to see if we can get AI coders to build a python CCPM schedeuling tool.

 ## Key features